Secrets of the Clownfish – Nemo’s awesome adventure revealed

 After Pixar released their successful family movie “Finding Nemo”, followed by another big hit in “Finding Dory”, a small character of our reefs became famous.
 Today we will talk about the clownfish, better known as Nemo.

-This beautiful orange, black and white fish that conquered our hearts, lives in the coral reef of Southeast Asia, Australia and Japan.
+This beautiful orange, black and white fish that conquered our hearts, lives in the coral reefs of Southeast Asia, Australia and Japan.

-It’s such a complex and unique fish with much more to discover about them.
+It’s such a complex and unique fish and there is so much to discover about it.

 Characteristics of the clownfish

-The false clownfish, clownfish, or by its scientific name Amphirion ocellaris, belongs to the family of the anemone and damsel fish.
+The false clownfish, clownfish, or by its scientific name Amphirion ocellaris, belongs to the family Pomacentridae which includes anemonefishes and damselfishes.
 It presents a vibrant orange colour but this can variate depending on where (or how deep) they live, with three white bars and black endings on bars and fins.

-They are small fishes, the females are the biggest on size and can grow until 11 cm, but aside of their size, clownfishes are highly territorial and will protect their anemone against bigger fish or even against divers if you come too close.
+They are small fishes, the females are the biggest on size and can grow up to 11 cm, but aside of their size, clownfishes are highly territorial and will protect their anemone against bigger fish or even against divers if you come too close.

 Social behavior of the clownfish